Elizabeth's Music Studio

 MYC is a year long curriculum, not a lesson-by-lesson program.
 By registering for classes, you are making a commitment to continue for the entire year.
 Classes are small and your space is saved for you - in many cases another child has been turned away.
 For this reason, fees are non-refundable (unless the studio cancels a program).

-If you are unsure about committing to the entire year, please talk to us before you register.
-Depending on the situation, it may be possible to make an exception if we are informed in advance.
+If you are unsure about committing to the entire year, please talk to me before you register.
+Depending on the situation, it may be possible to make an exception if I am informed in advance.

 Class Size